ptomaszek/dummy-form-filler/README.md

  - email

 ####Installation:
-Download **dummy-form-filler.xpi** file from the bin directory and drag it over Firefox window.
+Download **bin/dummy-form-filler.xpi** file and drag it over a Firefox window.
 A new icon should appear on the Toolbar.

 ####Requirements:
 - Firefox > 29